pchemguy/spec-kit/templates/capabilities/capabilities.md

 The LLM MUST:

-- use capability signals as the grounding basis for all capability identification and classification;
+- use capability signals as the grounding basis for capability identification and classification;
 - ensure that every capability is fully supported by one or more capability signals;
 - infer capability semantics from the meaning and immediate context of associated capability signals.